 Hidden disabilities in airportsedit

 Air travel is rarely an enjoyable experience.
 Long waits, crowded planes, queues and jet lag are sometimes unavoidable.
 But, for people with hidden disabilities, these things can become so much more challenging.
-Although, circumstances such as crowds are likely to be positively affected by the pandemic, other conditions are unlikely to change.
-Click here to see our dedicated blog on what to expect from European travel in a post-Covid world.

-If you have a so-called ‘hidden disability’, knowing what’s available at the airport can help to make a journey go more smoothly.
+If you have a ‘hidden disability’, knowing what’s available at the airport can help to make a journey go more smoothly.
 Even if you don’t have any disabilities or medical conditions, it’s worth knowing how to accommodate the needs of other travellers.